-As of the end of SFY 2021, there are four promising programs approved by the CJAA Advisory Committee.
-The Girls Only Active Learning (GOAL) program is a group-based cognitive behavioral intervention for females.
-This program is intended for the most vulnerable girls in our juvenile court system and combines demonstrated effective approaches for recidivism reduction with the research on girl-specific development and needs.
-The Step-Up program is a behavioral-change intervention program designed to address youth violence and abuse toward family members.
-The Individual - Alternative Choice Training (i-ACT) program is designed to be used individually with youth and address criminogenic needs using current researched-based practices and Cognitive Behavioral Treatment (CBT).
-The fourth promising program, approved in June 2021, is the Team - Alternative Choice Training (Team-ACT), which is designed to co-exist with i-ACT, but targets small groups of youth (2-3) with similar risk factors.
+As of the end of SFY 2022, there are two promising programs approved by the CJAA Advisory Committee.
+The first is the Individual - Alternative Choice Training (i-ACT) program designed to be used individually with youth and address criminogenic needs using current researched-based practices and Cognitive Behavioral Treatment (CBT).
+The second promising program, approved in June 2021, is the Team - Alternative Choice Training (Team-ACT), which is designed to co-exist with i-ACT, but targets small groups of youth (two to three) with similar risk factors.